coord-e/mlml/README.md

   - [x] `open`
   - [ ] importing from other files
 - [ ] **self-hosting!**
+- [ ] exceptions
 - [ ] type checker & type inference

 ## limitations

 - `external` definitions are only available for functions
-- all modules and paths are statically-resolved (functors will never be supported)
+- all modules and paths are statically-resolved
-- exceptions are not implemented
 - all custom oeprators are left-associative
 - `function` keyword does not make an expression